pagkly/Zed/Investopedia3/Understanding Tier 1 Capital.md

 From a regulator’s point of view, tier 1 capital is the core measure of the financial strength of a bank because it is composed of core capital.

 Core capital is composed primarily of disclosed reserves (also known as retained earnings) and common stock.
 It can also include noncumulative, nonredeemable preferred stock.
-Under the Basel Committee on Banking Supervision, which issued the [Basel Accord](https://www.investopedia.com/terms/b/basel_accord.asp), it was observed that banks utilize inventive instruments to accumulate tier 1 capital as well.
+Under the Basel Committee on Banking Supervision, which issued the [[Basel Accord]](https://www.investopedia.com/terms/b/basel_accord.asp), it was observed that banks utilize inventive instruments to accumulate tier 1 capital as well.

 **\[Important: Equity capital is inclusive of instruments that cannot be redeemed at the option of the holder.\]**